 They are happy as toddlers and as they start to get conditioned, they learn to become serious.
 I hope you know that God was laughing when He created the universe and beyond; for, if he was serious it would be impossible to create such wondrous and beautiful nature, atmosphere, climate, species, and the rest of it.
 You may also want to read about The Zen Mind.

 Let me end with a little story on sense of humor:

 Studded in the mountains in Japan stood a Zen monastery.
 Once, when the monks were meditating quietly, jitters of an earthquake were felt.
 The master rushed to the kitchen with his disciples.

 After things calmed down, he addressed his disciples, saying, “You see that is the difference between a Zen master and an ordinary person.
 As you saw that even in the near-fatal crisis, I acted calmly and I led you all to the strongest part of this monastery.
 I did not panic.
 And it is because of that wise decision that you all are alive right now as you can see the ruins outside.

 However, I must admit that despite my control, calmness, and composure, I did feel nervous.
 You may not have noticed it but that is the reason I gulped down the large glass of water on the table, something I wouldn’t do under ordinary circumstances.”

 “And, what are you laughing at?” the master asked looking somewhat upset.

 “What you drank wasn’t water, Master,” the monk stood up and said bowing down, “it was a large glass of soy sauce!”

 So, do you know the meaning behind this story?
 Oh! there is no meaning.
 Stop searching for meaning in everything.
-Past maybe had a meaning, future may have, present does not.
-It is too short to hold a comprehensible meaning, and it is for this reason you practically cannot define “now”, the present moment.
+The past maybe had a meaning, the future may have, the present does not.
+It is too short to hold any comprehensible meaning, and it is for this reason you practically cannot define ‘now’, the present moment.
 Be in the moment.
 Learn to laugh.